 Finally, while any reader can enjoy this book, it is especially fun for Games of Thrones fans like myself.
 This book is full of scathing commentary that completely mirrors fandom gripes about the final season of Game of Thrones – destruction of character arcs, lazy writing, female characters being treated like crap – and the show’s producers R.J. and Ron have eerily similar names to the now hated D.B. and Dan of GoT fame.

 This book was a romantic masterpiece for a nerd girl like me.
 I’m really excited for the next book in the series.
+(Check out my review for it, published in 2022, here.)
 My thanks to the publisher, author, and NetGalley for giving me a copy in exchange for my honest 5 star review.

 What an excellent romance.
 I laughed, I cried, I fanned myself, I highlighted every hilarious reference to the awful final season of GoT.
 One of the best romances I have read this year and I am excited for more from the author!